FPGAwars/apio/docs/source/user_guide/env_commands/cmd_examples.rst

 .. option::
     -l, --list

-List all available examples
+List all available examples.

 .. option::
     -d, --dir

-Copy the selected example directory
+Copy the selected example directory.

 .. option::
     -f, --files

-Copy the selected example files
+Copy the selected example files.

 .. option::
-    --project-dir
+    -p, --project-dir

-Set the target directory for the examples
+Set the target directory for the examples.

 .. option::
     -n, --sayno

-Automatically answer NO to all the questions
+Automatically answer NO to all the questions.

 Examples
 --------